VISA Options Guide

 The short answer is they are slightly different versions of the same organizations that have existed over time.
 The United States has many agencies processing and monitoring immigrants and arrivals to the US.
 The US Immigration and Naturalization Service (INS) oversaw US immigration between 1933 and 2003.
 The Bureau of Citizenship and Immigration Services, or BCIS, was a successor agency created after INS was dissolved following the 9/11 attacks.
 Although soon after BCIS was established, it was renamed the organization most know today, the US Citizenship and Immigrations Services (USCIS).
 Most non-US citizens work primarily with USCIS for their immigration matters and visas.
 When checking BCIS case status, students must now use the USCIS case status website since BCIS no longer exists.

-Chudnovsky Law is a California based law firm practicing in the areas of immigration, business, criminal defense, family and injury law.
-Our firm offers a rare team of skilled multi-lingual immigration and business attorneys and top criminal defense and injury attorneys.
+Tsion Chudnovsky is founder of Chudnovsky Law, a California based law firm practicing in the areas of immigration & visa law, business immigration, criminal & injury law.
+Her firm offers a rare team of skilled multi-lingual immigration and business lawyers and top criminal defense and injury attorneys.

 This information does not constitute legal advice and is not a substitute for individual case consultation and research.
 No representations are made as to the accuracy of this information and appropriate legal counsel should be consulted before taking any actions.